ericmeyer/MockSlamAPI/README.md

  * Mocking out an endpoint before it exists.
  * Quickly changing an endpoint's response while your are actively developing a new feature against the endpoint.
- * Eventually, high level testing that hits a real, albeit a mock one.
+ * Eventually, high level testing that hits a real server, albeit a mock one.

 ## Setup/Use